-It should be noted that some use-cases may be time-critical in nature and have strict requirements, such as strict latency and reliability requirements as well as requirements for flexible UL/DL ratios.
+It should be noted that vertical industries will have different connectivity requirements.
+Some use-cases may be time-critical in nature and have strict requirements, such as strict latency and reliability requirements as well as requirements for flexible UL/DL ratios.
+For example, one use case study for wireless video used in Programme Making and Special Events showed equipment used the uplink biased 2:7 TDD frame structure compared with the 3:1 frame structure used by MFCN (see Annex 3.2).

 The wide range of local use-cases, used across different industrial and non-industrial environments both indoors and outdoors, will benefit from harmonised technical conditions,